doctrine/dbal/docs/en/reference/data-retrieval-and-manipulation.rst

 Doctrine DBAL implements a very powerful parsing process that will make this kind of prepared statement possible natively in the binding type system.
 The parsing necessarily comes with a performance overhead, but only if you really use a list of parameters.
-There are three special binding types that describe a list of integers, regular strings or binary strings:
+There are four special binding types that describe a list of integers, regular, ascii or binary strings:

 -   ``\Doctrine\DBAL\ArrayParameterType::INTEGER``
 -   ``\Doctrine\DBAL\ArrayParameterType::STRING``
+-   ``\Doctrine\DBAL\ArrayParameterType::ASCII``
 -   ``\Doctrine\DBAL\ArrayParameterType::BINARY``

 Using one of these constants as a type you can activate the SQLParser inside Doctrine that rewrites